-Oil Spill Occurrence, Simulation, and Behavior provides practical insight on oil spills and their causes, impacts, response and cleanup methods, simple and advanced modeling of oil spill behavior, and oil spill simulation techniques.
+Oil Spill Occurrence, Simulation, and Behavior provides practical insight into oil spills and their causes, impacts, response and cleanup methods, simple and advanced modeling of oil spill behavior, and oil spill simulation techniques.

 - Discusses various sources of oil spills and major accidents

-- Includes case studies on the 2010 Gulf of Mexico oil spill, including environmental, economic, and political impacts as well as cleanup methods
+- Includes case studies on the 2010 Gulf of Mexico oil spill, including environmental, economic, and political impacts, modeling and behavior as well as response and cleanup methods

 - Written as an applied book with minimal math and theory, making it accessible to a wide range of readers

-This essential book is aimed at professionals and academics in the fields of chemical engineering, petroleum engineering, and environmental engineering working on mitigation and prevention of oil spills.
+This essential book is aimed at professionals, academics, and scientists in the fields of chemical engineering, petroleum engineering, environmental engineering, marine and ocean engineering working on the simulation and modeling, mitigation, and prevention of oil spills.